kkremitzki/debian-vagrant-images/README.md

 ```
    #  make NAMESPACE=debian IS_RELEASE=norelease upload-virtualbox-bullseye-vagrant-amd64
 ```
-The box virtualbox-debian-bullseye-vagrant-amd64-official-20200421-1.box will be uploaded to 'https://app.vagrantup.com/debian/', and you will have to release it manually on the app.vagrantup.com/debian/website
+The box virtualbox-debian-bullseye-vagrant-amd64-official-20200421-1.box will be uploaded to 'https://app.vagrantup.com/debian/', and you will have to release it manually on the app.vagrantup.com/debian website

 # Continuous Integration